 Thriving institutions will build intentional pathways for students to be mentored and to encourage future aspirations and ensure ALL students know faculty and staff truly care about their success and individual well-being.

 I believe thriving institutions in the future will be those that do not try to be all things to all people and strategically focus on niche market opportunities.

-ALL are things I believe Silver Lake College of the Holy Family has always had as hallmarks of the very personalized education we offer our students.
+ALL are things I believe Holy Family College has always had as hallmarks of the very personalized education we offer our students.

 And, that is why I am so excited about our potential!
 And, our future!

 We are a faith-based institution.
 We are a Catholic college that believes strongly in Catholic, Franciscan values.
 It’s part of our DNA.

 We need to embrace that.
 And, to leverage that.
 There are many, many students who want a college where it’s about more than just receiving a high quality education.

 There a many, many students who want a place where they can talk about God and faith and the importance of serving others and helping those in need.
 A place that will guide them on their own journey to understanding their own faith, and how that matters as they prepare to go out into the world after college and make a difference.